Implementing the Robust Design in RMark

 Putting it all together

-Up to this point we have built up the robust design from first principles.
-You know what the model is doing, why it needs two time scales, what the parameters mean, and where the ambiguous zeros live.
-Now we need to actually use it on data.
+Up to now we’ve built the robust design up from first principles.
+You know what the model’s doing, why it needs two time scales, what each parameter means, and where all the ambiguous zeros are hiding.
+Time to actually point it at some data.

-This page is deliberately practical.
+This page is the practical one.
 Less theory, more code.
-By the end you should be able to take a real robust design dataset, organise it correctly, specify and fit a model with covariates, and produce figures that communicate what you found.
+By the end you’ll be able to take a real robust design dataset, bully it into the right shape, fit a model with covariates, and draw figures that actually say something about what you found.
+This is the page you’ll be flicking back to when you’re elbow-deep in your own data and can’t remember which argument goes where.

 What should influence your parameters?